Plan Your Trip

-Now you are here, relax, have a swim in the pool, stream or the river, have a cool drink at the Hidden Paradise Bar and Grill or relax and enjoy the stunning views and the beautiful gardens.
+Now you are here, relax, have a swim in the pool, stream or the river, have a cool drink at the Rio Vista Bar at the Hidden Paradise Bar and Grill or relax and enjoy the stunning views and the beautiful gardens.

 The pool and grill area are serviced by our staff.
 Please do not bring your own food, drinks or coolers to this area.
 The pool is for your enjoyment.
 If you wish to bring guests please advise us as we reserve the right to charge an admission fee that can be added to your bill.

-WiFi high speed internet is available around the pool and grill area and in the Ceiba Tree, Cangrejal, Catarata, Bejuco, Jungle and Del Rio We have a TV and DVD player available to rent for movies.
+WiFi high speed internet is available around the pool and grill area and in the Ceiba Tree, Cangrejal, Catarata, Bejuco, Jungle and Del Rio.
 There are strategically placed benches around the property to enjoy the views.
 You will find pathways that lead to these great spots for bird watching or just getting a little exercise.
 The pool is open every day.
 Absolutely no smoking is permitted in or around any of the Lodges.
 That includes the decks and balconies.
 There is a smoking area in the bar.
 Please be aware that Honduras now has tough anti smoking rules.
 Check in time is 3 pm and check out time is 11.00 am.